mullerdavid/ctf_writeups/cyberquest23/where_to_meet/WRITEUP.md

 # TeamTalk

-Downloading and using the TeamTalk client with the server reveals nothing.
+Downloading and using the TeamTalk client with the server on port `10333` reveals nothing.

+Based on the documentation an example guest user was found.
+It's credentials `guest:guest` also works on the TeamTalk server.

 # SSH

+On port `10334` there is an SSH server running.

 There were no credentials and it was explicitly mentioned brute force was not required.
+The previous `guest:guest` is not working.

 After the hint, we received credentials: `teamtalkguest:teamtalkguestpassword`.
+Logging in with this works.

 # Looking around